NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 ### Activate the rail

-To activate the rail, include the `self check input` flow name in the input rails section of the `config.yml` file
+To activate the rail, include the `self check input` flow name in the input rails section of the `config.yml` file:

-add the following to the `config.yml` file:

 ```yaml
 rails: